annvnzndrvn/qr-time-governor/README.md

 # qr-time-governor
-A nodejs bot that posts the time to Tumblr every hour in QR format using http://goqr.me's API
+#### A nodejs bot that posts the time to Tumblr every hour in QR format using http://goqr.me's API
-Update: now it also posts the current weather in NYC using openweathermap's API
+#### Update: now it also posts the current weather in San Francisco, CA using openweathermap's API